ACANETS/eece-6540-labs/Labs/lab1/README.md

 #### 3.3 Compiling OpenCL code into an FPGA executable

 Now that you have emulated your design, you can run the steps to convert OpenCL to RTL, which will subsequently get compiled in Quartus to produce an FPGA executable .aocx file using the following command.
 This step will take approximately one hour.
+(Make sure you are current in directory 'A10_OPENCL_AFU/hello_world' before executing the following command.)
 ```
 aoc device/hello_world.cl -o bin/hello_world_fpga.aocx -board=pac_a10
 ```